ngerakines/etap/README.markdown

 There are a number of proposals listed on the TAP wiki that are not supported by this library.
 Please be aware of this when creating your tests.

- * NOT SUPPORTED: TAP diagnostic syntax
+ * LIMITED SUPPORTED: TAP diagnostic syntax
  * LIMITED SUPPORTED: TAP meta information
  * NOT SUPPORTED: TAP logging syntax
  * NOT SUPPORTED: Test groups